Lixing Yuanya

 No recording

 From trying to play a number of melodies in this handbook I have often found the music rather eccentric.
-Song of Tea is a case in point: Qin and tea are associated together so much that it would be especially interesting to play a melody that connects the two, but I have not yet been able to find the key to interpreting this melody in a way I find convincing.
+Song of Tea is a case in point: qin and tea are associated together so much that it would seem natural for it to be a popular topic for qin melodies, but this the only example surviving is quite an eccentric melody that was difficult to reconstruct.
+Having done so I find the melody beautiful but wonder what inspired its style.

 Nevertheless, it is said that the music in Zhang Tingyu's handbook is more straightforward than virtuosic, its melodies reflecting the qin song style that flourished especially in that region towards the end of the Ming dynasty.
 6 Some of the melodies and/or lyrics are quite similar to those of the same name in earlier handbooks; others have been changed quite a lot and many are new.
 The new ones tend to be attributed to Zhang Tingyu himself, but none of this has been studied very much.
 What does one make, for example, of a melody like Feng Yun Hui Si Chao Yuan, which sets for qin lyrics from the famous opera Pipa Ji?
 Did it include actual melodic material from an opera production?7